softeerbootcamp4th/data_engineering_course_materials/missions/W3/M2/README.md

 ## TEST
-* if you only want to test, not customise then, just follow instructions below instruction | ./build_and_run_hadoop_services.sh instruction | ./apply_all.sh instruction | python3 run build-verify-scrips.py
+* if you only want to test, not customise, then just follow instructions below
+* You should execute the command from the directory where the script is located. instruction | ./build_and_run_hadoop_services.sh instruction | ./apply_all.sh instruction | python3 run build-verify-scrips.py
 instruction : ./configuration_verify.sh usr/local/hadoop namenode
 instruction : ./test_mapreduce.sh usr/local/hadoop namenode

+or you can run one click script "test.sh"

 ## Troble Shooting